khoruzhii/flip-cpd/README.md

   >
 </p>

 The main workflow in this project is to first search for such tensor decompositions over a small finite field, most commonly 𝔽₂ or 𝔽₃.
-Then use Hensel lifting to pass to an extension field $𝔽_{p^k}$, and finally apply rational reconstruction to obtain coefficients over ℤ or ℚ. For general matrix multiplication and structured matrix multiplication, `scripts/generator.py` can be used to generate the corresponding tensors (see `docs/generator.md` and `examples/`).
+Then use Hensel lifting to pass to an extension field $𝔽_{p^k}$, and finally apply rational reconstruction to obtain coefficients over ℤ or ℚ. For general matrix multiplication, structured matrix multiplication, polynomial multiplication, generators in `scripts/` can be used to generate the corresponding tensors (see `docs/generators.md` and `examples/`).

 To the best of our knowledge, this is the first open-source flip-graph search implementation that also works over 𝔽₃, making it possible to discover schemes with ½ coefficients after rational reconstruction.
 The modular search core is inspired by existing 𝔽₂-based implementations such as [flips](https://github.com/jakobmoosbauer/flips) and [symmetric-flips](https://github.com/jakobmoosbauer/symmetric-flips).
 In addition, `flip-cpd` integrates fast Hensel lifting and scheme selection into a single pipeline, so that the full “search → lift → select” workflow is implemented end-to-end within this repository.
 The current implementation supports tensors with mode sizes up to 64 and, on standard hardware, achieves about 10⁷ flip graph steps per second per thread, with multi-threaded search supported.